 Action step #1:

-- Add your current job title onto the platform
+Add your current job title to the platform

 Action step #2:

 Become more familiar with the website and its functionalities